-In line with the new curricular policy principles outlined in the National Education Development Programme for the Czech Republic ("White Book") and enshrined in the Education Act (on Pre-school, Basic, Secondary, Tertiary Professional and Other Education), a new curricular system for pupils and students from 3 to 19 years of age is being introduced into the Czech education system.
+In line with the new curricular policy principles outlined in the National Education Development Programme for the Czech Republic (the so-called "White Paper") and enshrined in the Education Act (on Pre-school, Basic, Secondary, Tertiary Professional and Other Education), a new curricular system for pupils and students from 3 to 19 years of age is being introduced into the Czech education system.
 Curricular documents are developed at two levels: the national level and the school level (see Diagram 1).

-The national level in the curricular documents system comprises the National Education Programme and framework education programmes (FEPs).
+The national level in the curricular documents system comprises the National Education Programme and Framework Educational Programmes (FEPs).
 The National Education Programme defines initial education as a whole.
-The framework education programmes define binding educational norms across various stages: pre-school education, basic education and secondary education.
-The school level consists of school education programmes (SEPs), forming the basis of education at the individual schools1.
+The Framework Educational Programmes define binding educational norms across various stages: pre-school education, basic education and secondary education.
+The school level consists of school educational programmes (SEPs), forming the basis of education at the individual schools1.

-The National Education Programme, the framework education programmes as well as the school education programmes are public documents, which are available to both the teacher and the lay public.
+The National Education Programme, the Framework Educational Programmes as well as the school education programmes are public documents, which are available to both the teaching and lay public.

-School Education Programmes are developed by individual schools themselves, based on principles set out in the appropriate framework education programme.
-As a tool, the schools can use the Manual for Developing School Education Programmes ("the Manual"), which exists for each framework education programme.
-The Manual contains instructions for the preparation of school education programmes as a whole, procedures for developing the various components of the school education programme, and specific examples.
+1 School Educational Programmes are developed by individual schools themselves, based on principles set out in the appropriate Framework Educational Programme.
+As a tool, the schools can use the Manual for Developing School Educational Programmes ("the Manual"), which exists for each Framework Educational Programme.
+The Manual contains instructions for the preparation of school educational programmes as a whole, procedures for developing the various components of the school educational programme, and specific examples.